This Policy applies to all Personal Information collected about you by Hornblower when you do any of the following (collectively, the "Services"):

 - commercial information, such as records of products or services purchased, obtained or considered by you;

-- Internet or other electronic information relating to your browsing history, your search history, the web page visited before coming to our Site, the length of visit and number of pages viewed, clickstream data, location preferences, your mobile operator, date and time stamps associated with transactions and system configuration information;
+- Internet or other electronic information relating to your browsing history, your search history, the web page visited prior to entering our Site, the length of visit and number of pages viewed, clickstream data, location preferences, your mobile carrier, date and time stamps associated with transactions and system configuration information;

-- your geolocation, to the extent that you have configured your device to allow us to collect such information;
+- your geographic location, to the extent that you have configured your device to allow us to collect such information;

 - professional or employment-related information; and